 programs are described within the following chapters:

-Faculties of Arts, Education, Music and Science; the Brantford programs in the Faculties of Human and Social Sciences, Liberal Arts, Social Work; the Lazaridis School of Business and Economics and Martin Luther University College.
+Faculties of Arts, Education, Music, Science, Human and Social Sciences, Liberal Arts, Social Work; the Lazaridis School of Business and Economics and Martin Luther University College.

 The preceding Areas of Study at Laurier chapter, lists all programs and courses offered.

 Combined, simultaneous, cross-faculty, and sequential undergraduate degree programs are available at Laurier.
 The University chapter outlines all degrees offered, and provides a brief history.

 Honours programs require four years of study and lead to an honours degree (BA, BASc, BBA, BBMT, BDes, BEd, BFAA, BKin, BSc, BMus or BMusTh, BSW).
 The four-year program is arranged to provide mastery of a particular discipline with a liberal education of some depth.
 Honours requirements usually stipulate courses that must be taken in each successive year of the program.
 Students unable to achieve the required GPA after four years may elect to receive a Bachelor of Arts, Bachelor of Design, Bachelor of Fine and Applied Arts or Bachelor of Science with a major, option and minors.
 The attainment of a General BA or BSc degree without a major normally requires three years of study, students will have no further designation of a major or minor on these degrees.
 The university offers only two general degrees: a Bachelor of Arts, a Bachelor of Science.